Cyclohexane

 Cyclohexane is a cycloalkane with the molecular formula C6H12.
 Cyclohexane is non-polar.
 Cyclohexane is a colourless, flammable liquid with a distinctive detergent-like odor, reminiscent of cleaning products (in which it is sometimes used).
 Cyclohexane is mainly used for the industrial production of adipic acid and caprolactam, which are precursors to nylon.

 Cyclohexyl (C6H11) is the alkyl substituent of cyclohexane and is abbreviated Cy.

 Production

+Cyclohexane is one of the components of naphtha, from which it can be extracted by advanced distillation methods.
+Distillation is usually combined with isomerization of methylcyclopentane, a similar component extracted from naphtha by similar methods.
+Together these processes cover only a minority (15-20%) of the modern industrial demand and are complemented by synthesis.

-Modern
+Modern industrial synthesis

 On an industrial scale, cyclohexane is produced by hydrogenation of benzene in the presence of a Raney nickel catalyst.
 Producers of cyclohexane account for approximately 11.4% of global demand for benzene.
 The reaction is highly exothermic, with ΔH(500 K) = -216.37 kJ/mol.
 Dehydrogenation commenced noticeably above 300 °C, reflecting the favorable entropy for dehydrogenation.

-Early
+History of synthesis

 Unlike benzene, cyclohexane is not found in natural resources such as coal.
 For this reason, early investigators synthesized their cyclohexane samples.